mnieper/scheme-libraries/README.md

 An expression consisting of a liquid is a liquid reference.
 The value of the liquid reference is the value stored in the location to which the liquid is bound.

+It is an error if the current continuation up to the continuation of the most recent `liquid-let` or `let-liquid` involving `LIQUID` includes a continuation barrier.

 `(set!
 LIQUID EXPRESSION)`

 The EXPRESSION is evaluated, and the resulting value is stored in the location to which LIQUID is bound.

+It is an error if the current continuation up to the continuation of the most recent `liquid-let` or `let-liquid` involving `LIQUID` includes a continuation barrier.

 `(liquid-let ((LIQUID EXPRESSION) ...)
 BODY)`